ericx1907/til/bash/find-num-of-files-in-directories.md

   ./venv and ./docs will not match and return `false`.

 * If `true` entries matched will be pruned by `-prune` action.
-If `false` entries not matched will be tested by `-name` with pattern `*.md` which returns all markdown files and then print to standand output one entry per line.
+If `false` entries not matched will be tested further by `-name` with pattern `*.md` which returns all markdown files and then print to standand output one entry per line.